innocenzi/laravel-vite/docs/guide/index.md

 npx apply laravel:vite
 ```

-The preset may take a while to be applied, because it will update your dependencies.
-If you'd rather update them manually, you may use the `--no-install` flag.

-Additionally, it defaults to installing Vue 3.
+The preset defaults to installing Vue 3.
 If you don't want that, you may use the `--no-vue` flag.

 :::warning Note for Mac users
 You will likely get an error because `apply` is a valid command on your system.
 You need to either install `apply` globally with `npm i -g apply`, or use the `--ignore-existing` flag.